Mechamato

-Mechamato (Note: Titled onscreen as Mechamato: The Animated Series) (Jawi: ميكاماتو) is a Malaysian animated series produced by Animonsta Studios, focusing on a boy named Amato and his partner robot MechaBot, who fight against bad robots.
+Mechamato (Note: Also known as Mechamato The Animated Series) (Jawi: ميكاماتو) is a Malaysian animated series produced by Animonsta Studios, focusing on a boy named Amato and his partner robot MechaBot, who fight against bad robots.
 Mechamato is a part of the BoBoiBoy franchise and the series canonically takes place before BoBoiBoy and BoBoiBoy Galaxy.

 Mechamato: The Animated Series premiered on Cartoon Network Asia from 4 December 2021 to 26 February 2022 for the first season.
-The second season premiered on the 5th of December 2022.
+The second season premiered on the 5 December 2022.

 Mechamato Movie, which is the prequel to the animated series, has been released in Malaysia and Brunei on 8 December 2022.

 Netflix released the third season on 16 September 2024, and the fourth season in two batches: 10 episodes on 6 September 2025 and 3 episodes on 16 September 2025.

 Premise

 Setting

 Mechamato is set in the fictional Malaysian town of Kota Hilir, inspired by Bandar Hilir in Malacca City in the real world, which is also the creator's hometown.
 Mechamato features the uniqueness of Malaysian culture such as silat, the Peranakan culture and local food, but is embroidered with futuristic elements such as robots and spaceships.